haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-over.md

 </div>

 ## Migrate config.local.php to config.php {#migrate}
-If you upgrade to {{site.data.var.ece}} 2.2 or later, you may want to migrate settings from `config.local.php` to your new `config.php` file.
+If you upgrade to {{site.data.var.ece}} 2.2或更新, you may want to migrate settings from `config.local.php` to your new `config.php` file.
 If the configuration settings in your Magento Admin match the contents of the file, you can follow the instructions to generate and add `config.php`.

 If they differ, you can append content from `config.local.php` to your new `config.php` file: